awsdocs/aws-go-developer-guide/doc_source/s3-example-presigned-urls.rst

 a specific payload to be uploaded by users.

 .. literalinclude:: example_code/s3/generate_presigned_url_specific_payload.go
-   :dedent: 4
-   :lines: 15-
+   :lines: 14-

 If you omit the ``Body`` field, users can write any contents to the given object.

-This example shows the enforcing of Content-MD5.
+The following example shows the enforcing of Content-MD5.

 .. literalinclude:: example_code/s3/enforce_content_md5.go
-    :dedent: 1
-    :lines: 31-60
+    :lines: 14-